nokia/kubernetes-security-scanning/README.md

 [logo]: img/kubepatrol_logo.png "KubePatrol"

 ## KubePatrol
 This tool provides a comprehensive scanning and reporting of the security status of a Kubernetes cluster.
-It helps Kubernetes cluster administrator to check whether Network related security checks and Pod related security checks are in place or not.
-Tool goes deep into the container and analyze security issues within the underlying container, and, in most cases, suggests fixes to the detected security issues.
-It further performs the drift configuration detection for implemented network polices.
-This tool can be run from either worker nodes or master node.
+It helps Kubernetes cluster administrators to check whether Network-related security checks and Pod related security checks are in place or not.
+The tool goes deep into the container and analyzes security issues within the underlying container and, in most cases, suggests fixes to the detected security issues.
+It further performs the drift configuration detection for implemented network policies.
+You can run this tool either from worker nodes or master nodes.

 ## Developer
-This tool has been developed by Monika Rangta (https://github.com/mrangta), while working as Master´s Thesis Worker in Nokia.
+This tool is developed by Monika Rangta (https://github.com/mrangta) during her employment period in Nokia as a Master's Thesis Worker.

 ## Installation
 Check out **kubernetes-security-scanning** repository: